-SCRATCH PADS-Bound and

-perforated.
-Ideal for figuring

-Ten cents each.
-The Munday

-AVOID DANGER-That results

-from improper wheel alignment

-and poor brakes.
-We can fix

-your car with our new Bear

-machine.
-Munday Truck &

-Polio Insurance

-SEE J. C. HARPHAM

-Insurance, Loans, Real Estate

-WANTED - Clean cotton rags
+FOR --Polio Insurance SEE J. C. HARPHAM Insurance, Loans, Real Estate WANTED - Clean cotton rags.
 No khaki or silk.
-Will pay 121/2

-cents per pound.
-Munday

-Truck and Tractor Co.
+Will pay 121/2 cents per pound.
+Munday Truck and Tractor Co.
 40-tfc.

-LUZIER'S mended by the Medical Association.
+LUZIER'S Individualized Cosmetics, recommended by the Medical Association.
 Your Luzier representatives: Mrs. J. C. McGee, Knox City; Mrs. Bill Gaither, Munday; Frances Jameson, Goree, all working this territory.
-51-tfc ers, \$69.25.
+ELECTROLUX-Vacuum cleaners, \$69.25.
 Free demonstration.
 Terms if desired.
-W.

-FOR SALE-Five-room house

-Lot is 100x200, on pavement,

-ATHLETES FOOT GERM

-HOW TO KILL IT.
+W. H. McDonald, Seymour, Tex- NEED PROPERTY?-When in as.
+Phone 223-W. FOR SALE-Five-room house.
+Lot is 100x200, on pavement, close in.
+J. C. Harpham In- FOR SALE-Baled oats in surance Agency.
+ATHLETES FOOT GERM HOW TO KILL IT.
 IN ONE HOUR.

-back from any druggist.
-T-4-L is

-specially made for HIGH CON-

-CENTRATION.
-Undiluted alcohol base gives great PENE-
+IF NOT PLEASED, your 400 back from any druggist.
+T-4-L is specially made for HIGH CON-CENTRATION.
+Undiluted alcohol base gives great PENE-TRTATING power.

-TRTATING power.
 Kills imbedded germs on contact.
-NOW at
+NOW at The Corner Drug Store.

-preper headlights for safe driving as

-it is to have good eyesight.
-More night

-accidents are caused by poor headlights than by any other single cause.

-Munday Truck And
+Why, sure!
+It's just as important to have preper headlights for safe driving as it is to have good eyesight.
+More night accidents are caused by poor headlights than by any other single cause.
+The Bear Headlight Test takes only a few seconds ... why not have your car checked TODAY!
+Munday Truck And Tractor Co.

-Tractor Co.

-Chrysler

-Plymouth

-Phone 61

-S DRIVE WITH SAFET

-Test takes only a

-few seconds ... why

-not have your car

-checked TODAY!

-The Corner Drug Store.

-IF NOT PLEASED, your 40

-close in.
-J. C. Harpham In-

-50-tfc

-1-tfc

-working this territory.

-as.
-Phone 223-W.

-surance Agency.

-Individualized Cosmetics, recom- Tractor Co.

-equipment.
+THE BANNER

+Used Tractors

+F-12 Farmall with 2-row

-1 regular Farmall with 2row equipment.
+1 regular Farmall with 2-

-One 2-bottom 14 inch Interational moldboard plow.
+One 2-bottom 14 inch International moldboard plow.

-quipment.

-New and Used FORD Trac-

-"R" tractor with 2-row equip-
+F-20 Farmall with 2-row equipment.

-One 3-bottom Internationa moldboard plow.

-J. L. Stodghill

-FORD TRACTOR DEALER

-NOW IN STOCK-Speedball sets Esterbrook fountain pens, Scrip to pencils.
+New and Used FORD Trac- 1946 Minneapolis - Moline "R" tractor with 2-row equip- One 3-bottom Internationa moldboard plow.
+J. L. Stodghill FORD TRACTOR DEALER NOW IN STOCK-Speedball sets Esterbrook fountain pens, Scrip to pencils.
 Columbia arch files thumb tacks, paper punches etc. See our line of office sup plies.
-The Munday Times.

-H. McDonald, Seymour, Tex- NEED PROPERTY?-When ir Goree, Texas.

-GET MORE-For your eggs practically the year around if FOR RENT-Remington type you have a good flock.
+The Munday Times. need of farms, or city property in Goree, see J. B. Justice, Goree, Texas. square bales.
+See Clifford Cluck, Munday.
+GET MORE-For your eggs you have a good flock.
 We are buying hatching eggs now from heavy breed flocks.
 Have 5 to 6 more months season on Leghorns.
 Extra premium on big flocks, 300 birds or more.
 Bill Rice, manager Colonial Hatcheries in Sweetwater will call on you at no obligation.
 See us today!
-4-6tc

-"better than ever" Good Gulf Gasoline.
-Drive into our station for all types of service, from washing and greasing, gas, oils, greases, ruto accessories; and, of course, those good Gulf Tires.
+4-6tc KRAUSE PLOWS-We can make immediate delivery on 8, 10, 12 and 15 foot Krause plows.
+Mun Truck & Tractor Co.
+HIRT POCKET- Protractors and ladies' cuffettes now in stock.
+The Munday Times.
+12-tfc.
+GO GULF-Try a tank of the "better than ever" Good Gulf Gasoline.
+Drive into our station for all types of service, from washing and greasing, gas, oils, greases, r.uto accessories; and, of course, those good Gulf Tires.
 R. B. Bowden Gulf Service Station.

-Polio Insurance SEE J. C. HARPHAM Insurance, Loans, Real Estate

-FOR YOUR-Merle Norman Cosmetics, see Mrs. A. E. Richmond at Richmond Jewelry

-TEXAS

-INSURANCE

-BEAR

-THE BANNER

-SAFETY

-FIRE, WINDSTORM HAIL, AUTOMOBILE and LIFE

-J. C. BORDEN AGENCY

-First National Bank Building TBL.
-126

-Roofing Materials MUNDAY

-16-inch and 18-inch Cedar Shingles: 5-V Crimp and Corrugated Iron; Roll Roofing and Composition Shingles.

-Masonite, Plywood, 11/2 inch Insulation Board, Barbed Wire and Woven Wire Fencing.

-See us for your needs.
+41-tfc FOR Polio Insurance SEE J. C. HARPHAM Insurance, Loans, Real Estate FOR YOUR-Merle Norman Cosmetics, see Mrs. A. E. Richmond at Richmond Jewelry Store, Munday, Texas.
+INSURANCE FIRE, WINDSTORM HAIL, AUTOMOBILE and LIFE Since 1925 J. C. BORDEN AGENCY First National Bank Building MUNDAY TEL.
+126 TEXAS Need Money -for- A New Car I will finance your new car for only 5 per cent.
+J. C. Harpham Insurance Agency Munday-Knox City Buel Claburn, Goree representative FOR SALE-3 piece sectional Dwight C. Key.
+FOR SALE-Two girls' bicycles, good as new.
+May be seen husbandry center that is now the mesquite control program at my home.
+E. Beecher.
+7-2tp FOR SALE-Electric floor sweeper and attachments, \$10; day bed and mattress, \$10; gas heater, \$2; two electric irons, \$2 each.
+Mrs. Lee Hay- F. Jungman.